The Origin Story of the CultureLab Audio Postcards

 Mail had been a major highlight throughout my childhood.
 There was no doubt in my mind that we got the coolest mail on the street (perhaps even in the whole town!)

 At night, I’d take the postcards to bed.
-I’d look at them in the dim light of my nightstand lamp again and imagine that uncle Malinowski’s greetings contained a secret message, a message written in some sort of code, a message that would help me figure everything out.
+I’d look at them in the dim light of my nightstand lamp again and imagine that uncle Malinowski’s greetings contained a secret message written in code, a message that would help me figure everything out.

 Those postcards were my window into a better world, into a better future.
 Without them, I felt lost and directionless.